 - Make training accessible, your LMS will help achieve this.

 - Select an LMS with social learning feature, where learners freely share and discuss topics, it is great way to encourage learning.

 The LMS is best known as a tool that improves employee efficiency which in return boosts organization-wide efficiency.
 A survey carried out by iSpring Suite revealed:

 - 40% of the respondents noted increase in revenue

 - 16% respondents noted decrease in employee turnover

 As noted, many organizations today benefit from the increase in efficiency via training and development using an LMS.
-Hence, increasing efficiency is another goal to set for your LMS.
+As a result, increasing efficiency is another goal to set for your LMS.

 The LMS is an excellent tool to store and distribute updated information.
-Hence, kindling your employee’s ability to innovate and improve on processes.
+Since access to updated information is a kick-starter to innovation and new ideas, a well maintained LMS with updated information kindles your employee’s ability to innovate and improve at processes.
 A goal to set when implementing an LMS is to ensure a boost in creativity and innovation by utilizing the LMS to its fullest.

 Another goal is increasing resourcefulness.
 The LMS is a capable storage platform with the ability to deliver content remotely.
-Hence, it’s a handy platform for employees to access on a daily basis.
-Also, the ability to find a solution by referring to existing documents on the LMS is a sign of increased resourcefulness.
+Making it a very handy platform for employees to access products manuals, datasheets, product updates, pricing and more on a daily basis.
+Also, the ability to find a solution by referring to existing documents on an LMS is a skill in resourcefulness that every employee must develop.

 - Ensure the content stored on the LMS is engaging and renewed periodically.